suhasHere/moq-drafts/draft-nandakumar-moq-loc.md

 This section specifies format of the encoded payload for several audio and video codecs.

+TODO: verify and fix references.

 ## AV1

-The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of [!@WC-AV1], which is expected to be data compliant to the "low-overhead bitstream format" as described in Section 5 of [AV1].
+The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of {{AV1}}, which is expected to be data compliant to the "low-overhead bitstream format" as described in Section 5 of {{AV1}}.

 ## AVC/H.264

-The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of [!@WC-AVC] with the bistream is expected to be in canonical format, as defined in [iso14496-15] section 5.3.2.
+The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of {{H.264}} with the bistream is expected to be in canonical format, as defined in [iso14496-15] section 5.3.2.

 ## HEVC/H.265

-The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of [!@WC-HEVC] with the bistream is expected to be in canonical format, as defined in [iso14496-15] section 8.3.2.
+The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of {{HEVC}} with the bistream is expected to be in canonical format, as defined in {{iso14496-15}} section 8.3.2.

 ## VP8

-The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of [!@WC-VP8], which is expected to be frame as described in Section 4 and Annex A of [VP8].
+The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of {{!RFC6386}}, which is expected to be frame as described in Section 4 and Annex A of {{!RFC6386}}.

-## VP9
+## VP9 {#vp9-payload}

-The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of [!@WC-VP8], which is expected to be frame as described in Section 6 of [VP9].
+The encoded video data MUST conform to EncodedVideoChunk Data format as defined in section 2 of {{!RFC6386}}, which is expected to be frame as described in Section 6 of {{VP9}}.

 ## OPUS

-The encoded audio data MUST conform to format as defined in Section 2 of [!@WC-OPUS] when the bitstream is in opus format.
+The encoded audio data MUST conform to format as defined in Section 2 of {{!RFC6716}} when the bitstream is in opus format.
 Bitstream of ogg format MUST NOT be used.

 # Payload Header Data